 You might, want to sign it in front of a notary public.
 Your school's financial aid or housing office should have a notary.
 Notaries usually charge about $15 for their services (the notary stamps the document to confirm that it was really you who signed it).

 When you have assembled your application for a work permit based on severe economic hardship, send it to the USCIS Lockbox listed on the USCIS website.

 Certified U.S. mail or courier (such as FedEx or DHL) is the best way to send anything to USCIS, preferably with a request for a return receipt.
 If the application is lost at USCIS (not uncommon), the tracking services included in these mailing methods will help you to prove that it was received in the first place.

 You should get a receipt notice from USCIS within two to three weeks.
-The receipt will include a case number that allows you to check its status online at www.uscis.gov.
+The receipt will include a case number that allows you to check its status online.
 When your work permit is approved, you will receive a wallet-sized plastic card in the mail with your photo on it.
 The permit will be good for one year.
 You can work only during the dates shown on the card, and you cannot start work until you receive the card.

 A final warning: If you apply to USCIS for a work permit, DO NOT leave the U.S. until it is approved.
 (Many of the employment possibilities for students require you to apply to USCIS for a work permit.)
 The agency might take weeks or even months to reply.
-During this time, you may be tempted to leave the United States—perhaps to take a vacation or return home for a visit—especially during summertime.
-Don’t leave!
+During this time, you might be tempted to leave the United States—perhaps to take a vacation or return home for a visit—especially during summertime.
+Don't leave!
 Doing so will automatically cancel your work permit application.
-(In fact, leaving the United States is almost always considered an abandonment of applications filed with USCIS.)
+(In fact, leaving the United States is almost always considered an abandonment of applications filed with USCIS.